theappbusiness/accessibility-guidelines/README.md

 #### Make text easy to understand

 * [Language of page:]() In code, identify the language that the content is written in.
-If the page uses several language, identify the language of each section.
+If the page uses several languages, identify the language of each section.

 #### Make things appear and behave in consistent, predictable ways

-* [Changes on focus:]() Make sure that just navigating to a element using the keyboard doesn't trigger any important or disorientating change (like opening a pop up).
+* [Changes on focus:]() Make sure that just navigating to an element using the keyboard doesn't trigger any important or disorientating change (like opening a pop up).

 * [Changes on input:]() Make sure that just changing the state of a form input (like a dropdown menu) does not trigger any important or disorientating change.